mohanlallothiya/personalised_todolist/README.md

 - can create multiple custom list by passing title in URL

 - for creating and accessing custom list
-  -add "/<title>" in the URL
+   - add "/<title>" in the URL
-  -example: for Work list https://todolist-mohan.onrender.com/Work
+   - example: for Work list https://todolist-mohan.onrender.com/Work
 - custom todolist can be access from navbar on clicking custom todolist title

 - todolist project is live at below web address